 Experts agree that frequent handwashing is one of the first lines of defense against many illnesses.
 But no matter how many times you wash your hands, there are always some sneaky little germs lurking around to hitch a ride on your skin.
 They loiter on shopping cart handles, linger on light switches, lurk about the phone and even hang around on the remote controls.
-That's why you need disinfectants and disinfecting cleaners.
+That's why disinfectants and disinfecting cleaners can be a helpful option.

-- Regular cleaning products do a good job of removing soil, but only disinfectants or disinfectant cleaners kill the germs that cause many illnesses.
+- Regular cleaning products do a good job of removing soil and many germs.
+Disinfectants or disinfectant cleaners are able to go further and kill many of those germs.

 - Surfaces may be contaminated even when they’re not visibly soiled.